12 Surprising Reasons For Irregular Periods

 Another report suggests that antipsychotics have more side effects in menstrual irregularities, compared to atypical (24) (25).

-If you notice any discomfort, and frequent periods, after taking any medication then meet with your doctor (26).
+If you notice any discomfort, and frequent periods, after taking any medication then consult with your doctor (26).

 Talk to a doctor, before taking any medicine, whether it is supplemented, or herbs, because it may interact with your condition.